Dead2/CryptoGoblin/README.md

 ## Description
 This fork of xmr-stak-cpu makes LTO compilation possible, and contains a build script that compiles using LTO and a collection of CFLAGS that might provide you with a benefit.
-In addition, several tweaks and improvements have been implemented.
+In addition, a lot of optimizations, tweaks and improvements have been implemented.

 ## Configuration
 Run the miner with the default config file unchanged, and it will suggest a thread config for you.